 General information for incoming Erasmus students is available on the web page of Charles University.

 Please, bear in mind that only NOMINATED students by the home university are allowed to participate in the programme.
+Also, bear in mind that the number of students that can be accepted is limited and so your initiiavitive will be decisive.

 TEST Learning Agreement - OBLIGATORY